yukitakahashi1/Corrections_Gender_Experiment/README.md

 These codes are written by me for my paper <a href="https://yukitakahashi1.github.io/files/Correction.pdf" target="_blank">The Cost of Corrections in Group Work</a>.

 # Corrections-Gender-Experiment
-These are oTree and Python codes used for an experiment on corrections and gender on the Heroku server in 2020.
+These are oTree and Python codes used for an experiment on corrections and gender in 2020.
 Participants were recruited from the Bologna Laboratory for Experiments in Social Science (BLESS)'s ORSEE.

 ## oTree Codes
 The oTree codes are stored in ```proj20200504.otreezip```.
 To extract them, please type ```otree unzip proj20200504.otreezip``` in the directory where you downloaded the otreezip file.
 Please note that the puzzle part of the code is based on [Christian König gen. Kersting's code](https://github.com/chkgk/otree_slider_puzzle) and the puzzle was first used by [Siri Isaksson](https://github.com/siriisa/Econ-Puzzle-Experiment).